Featuring Giulio Gallarotti, Chris Millhouse, Hosted by Larry Beyah.

-As comic, Bill has performed in 14 countries, including tours of Iraq, Kuwait, and Afghanistan with the USO.
+As a comic, Bill has performed in 14 countries, including tours of Iraq, Kuwait, and Afghanistan with the USO.
 Stateside, Bill has performed at a dozen marine bases and has headlined dozens of clubs, most recently the Las Vegas Tropicana — where he is the club’s most frequent headliner of the past 6 years (much to his liver’s dismay).
 You might currently catch him on AXS TV’s “Best of Gotham Comedy Live” if you’re one of those weird people who still has cable.
 Last fall, he was a part of the NY Comedy Festival with “HA!
 The Musical” about the miserable lives of comics made only more miserable by Bill’s singing voice.

 Despite his lousy voice, Bill has been on Broadway three times, and one of those times was in the hit play “Lombardi” about legendary coach Vince Lombardi, starring Dan Lauria and Judith Light.
 After that, he played Mickey Mantle in “Bronx Bombers” and well… heard of it?